mui/material-ui/docs/src/pages/demos/text-fields/text-fields.md

 - [redux-form-material-ui](https://github.com/erikras/redux-form-material-ui) A set of wrapper components to facilitate using Material UI with Redux Form.
 - [formik-material-ui](https://github.com/stackworx/formik-material-ui) Bindings for using Material-UI with formik.
 - [final-form-material-ui](https://github.com/Deadly0/final-form-material-ui) A set of wrapper components to facilitate using Material UI with Final Form.
-- [uniforms-material](https://github.com/vazco/uniforms) Material-UI wrapper components for `Uniforms`, a set of React libraries for building forms.
+- [uniforms-material](https://github.com/vazco/uniforms) Material-UI wrapper components for Uniforms, a set of React libraries for building forms.